 Future Pathways is delivered by the In Care Survivors Alliance.
 The Alliance is made up of four organisations.
 These are:

-Scottish Government has asked an organisation called BDO to carry out the review.
-They are a finance and business company.
+An independent organisation called BDO were asked to do the review.
+BDO are finance and business experts.

-BDO will look at two parts of Future Pathways work:
+BDO were asked to look at two parts of Future Pathways work:

-When BDO looks at governance and support, they will check:
+When BDO looked at governance and support, they checked:

-If you have any questions about the review itself, you can contact the Scottish Government directly by:
+If you have any questions about this review update, you can contact Future Pathways:

 This website uses cookies to improve the site by capturing how it is used.
 We do not capture personal data.
 Please click “accept” or “reject” to continue to our site.